whundahl/django_459_CofC/README.md

 REDIS: This container provides the caching for the message passing between the database and the web container.
 Redis is a powerful caching software when coupled with web applications and dramatically improves performance by providing the user with faster load times based on past requests made by the browser.

-WEB: The web frameword container holds the source information for the django application and is the driving force behind the presentation layer of the web application.
+WEB: The web framework container holds the source information for the django application and is the driving force behind the presentation layer of the web application.
 The web container interfaces with the databse layer to provide the user with a presentation of the correct data from within the database, delivered through sveral linked templates.
 This provides the user with the ability to interact with the database layer of the application.

 POSTGRES: The Database Container contains a Postgres image that is spun up to interact with the server layer, and enevitably the web layer, where the calls to the model are made.
 This database is set up in conjuction with the django framework to provide easy production of models, in order to persist the data within the application.